Could Michigan State Basketball Miss the NCAA Tournament?

 "I'm not worried about the mental makeup (of my team)," Izzo said.
 "I'm worried about the schedule."

-Michigan State is 0-3 in Quadrant-1 contests and has fallen to No. 85 in the latest NET rankings, plus KenPom ranks them outside of the top-40 while projecting an 8-12 finish in league play.
+Michigan State is 0-3 in Quadrant-1 contests and are No. 84 in the latest NET rankings, plus KenPom ranks them outside of the top-40 while projecting an 8-12 finish in league play.

 If that prediction comes to fruition, it would be the only losing record Izzo ever logged in the Big Ten as head coach in his 26 years.